zio/zio-prelude/docs/functional-data-types/validation.md

 ### Accumulating Errors

-The most common way to do this is with the `validateWith` operator we saw above.
+The most common way to do this is with the `validateWith` operator we saw above:

 ```scala mdoc
 object Validation {